Columbia Business School: Campus

 From 1961, Columbia Business School was primarily located housed in Uris Hall, at the center of Columbia's Morningside Heights campus.

-In October 2010, Columbia Business School announced that alumnus Henry Kravis, the billionaire co-founder of private-equity firm Kohlberg Kravis Roberts (KKR & Co.), pledged $100 million to fund an expansion of Columbia Business School, the largest gift in its history.
+In October 2010, Columbia Business School announced that alumnus Henry Kravis, the billionaire co-founder of private-equity firm KKR, pledged $100 million to fund an expansion of Columbia Business School, the largest gift in its history.
 The donation went toward construction of the business school's new site on Columbia's Manhattanville campus.
 In December 2012, Ronald Perelman also donated $100 million to the construction of the second business school building.
 In September 2021, David Geffen pledged $75 million to support the new campus' construction.
 The buildings are designed by Diller Scofidio + Renfro, and are named Henry R. Kravis Hall and David Geffen Hall, respectively.
 Columbia Business School officially moved to Manhattanville in January 2022.

 The cost of the new campus, which stands at $600 million, makes it the most expensive business school ever built.